molimomo/MaoLinLi_Public/datascience_3_project/CodeBook.md

 ###Guide to create the tidy data file
 Step 1.
 Extract feature names from feature.txt

 Step 2.
-Load tran data and test data into tables
+Load tran data and test data into tables.

 Step 3.
-Merge training/test set and training/test labels
+Merge training/test set and training/test labels.

 Step 4.
 Extract the indice of the measurements on the mean and standard deviation.

 Step 5.
 Extract required column from original dataset.

 Step 6.
 Append subjects and label to target matrix.

 Step 7.
 Extract descriptive activity names from activity label.txt and then mapping it to target dataset.

 Step 8.
 Calcualte the average of each variable for each activity and each subject.

 Step 9.
 Arrange result by subject and then write result to file.

-###Cleaning of the data

 ##Description of the variables in result.txt file
 There are 180 rows and 81 cols in result.txt.